-A few months ago, I got an email that set in course an experience that would teach me a powerful lesson on overcoming my fears.
-It was an invitation to attend a press trip to experience and review Chicabrava, an all women’s learn to surf camp in San Juan del Sur, Nicaragua.
+A few months ago, I got an email that set in motion an experience that would teach me a powerful lesson about overcoming my fears.
+It was an invitation to attend a press trip to experience and review Chicabrava, an all-women’s learn-to-surf camp in San Juan del Sur, Nicaragua.
 I read the email with both the usual excitement I feel when learning about a new opportunity to travel as well as slight apprehension about what I would actually be doing on the trip: Learning to surf.

-I consider myself a very adventurous person who has traveled to over 40 countries, many of these trips solo, and has pushed my body and soul to the limit by climbing Mount Kilimanjaro, trekking the Himalayas, tandem hang-gliding in New Zealand and diving in the Great Barrier Reef.
+I consider myself an adventurous person who has traveled to over 40 countries, many of these trips solo, and has pushed my body and soul to the limit by climbing Mount Kilimanjaro, trekking the Himalayas, tandem hang-gliding in New Zealand, and diving in the Great Barrier Reef.
 But surfing?
 Now that is something I had never tried and quite honestly, I wasn’t sure I wanted to.

 What I would come to learn about this entire experience was that traveling alone to Nicaragua and actually getting up on my surfboard to catch a wave was no problem at all.
 The real challenge I had to overcome was my immense fear and anxiety over the ocean.
 It terrified me.

-Before I went to Nicaragua I had constant nightmares about being surrounded by sharks, smashed by the waves and trapped under the water left to drown.
-I know I was being silly about these fears but my anxiety over the ocean was real and powerful.
+Before I went to Nicaragua I had constant nightmares about being surrounded by sharks, smashed by the waves, and trapped under the water left to drown.
+I know I was being ridiculous but my anxiety over the ocean was real and powerful.

 What was most shocking is that I grew up swimming.
-We had a pool at our home in Minnesota that I swam like a fish, day and night for three months every summer.
-I was even on a competitive swim team for five years, and I have snorkeled and scuba dived in calm reef water into my adulthood.
+We had a pool at our home in Minnesota where I swam like a fish, day and night all summer long.
+I was even on a competitive swim team for five years, and I have snorkeled and scuba-dived in calm reef water into my adulthood.
 Yet, the thought of ever going into the waves held me back.
 I didn’t dare enter rough water for over 25 years since a frightening incident in Mexico.

 When I was 18 years old on vacation in Cancun, a group of us decided to take a ride on a banana boat.
-The ride was exhilarating as we rode the waves, bouncing up and down on our yellow inflated raft, screaming in joy at the top of our lungs.
+The ride was exhilarating as we rode the waves, bouncing up and down on our yellow inflated raft, screaming at the top of our lungs.
 However, when it was time to get off an enormous wave came upon us and threw us into the ocean.
-All I remember is being smashed at full force by water and then tumbling over and over again, backwards in terror under the water.
+All I remember is being smashed at full force by water and then tumbling over and over again, backward under the water.
 Although the terrifying episode probably only lasted a minute, it felt like an eternity.
 I thought I was going to drown.
-I emerged in tears, coughing out salt water and swore I would never get back in the ocean waves again.
+I emerged in tears, coughing out salt water, and swore I would never get back in the ocean waves again.

-What I learned is that women come to Chicabrava for many different reasons but the most common thread is that women are looking for a way to be empowered.
-Besides learning or improving their ability to surf, many women come to Chicabrava after experiencing a difficult life event such as loss of a loved one or job or getting back on their feet after a terrible divorce.
+Women come to Chicabrava for many different reasons but the most common thread is that women are looking for a way to be empowered.
+Besides learning or improving their ability to surf, many women come to Chicabrava after experiencing a difficult life event such as the loss of a loved one or job or getting back on their feet after a terrible divorce.
 Some come together with their girlfriends while others like myself simply come alone.
 If they are searching for challenge and empowerment, they have found the place.
 The mission of the camp is “empowering women one wave at a time” and this is accomplished by inspiring personal change and empowerment through surfing.
 I can attest that it is truly a life-changing experience.

 Catching my first wave